Paleoethnobotany

 As a paleoethnobotanist specializing in the analysis of macrobotanicals and starch grains, Dr. Cagnato aims to address questions regarding past cuisines, rituals, and human-environmental relations.
 Click on the following link to know more about her research: Clarissa Cagnato.

-She received her B.S. in Archaeology from the University of Leicester and her M.A. in Archaeological Studies from Yale.
-In 2016 she received her Ph.D. in Anthropology from Washington University in St. Louis with her dissertation focused on the cuisine and use of ritual plants by ancient Maya people living in northwestern Petén, Guatemala, during the Classic period (A.D.
-250-800).
+In 2016 she received her Ph.D. in Anthropology from Washington University in St. Louis with her dissertation focused on the cuisine and use of ritual plants by ancient Maya people living in northwestern Petén, Guatemala.